WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/parking_perception.md

 ---
 # Road Structuring

-## Function Introduction
+## Introduction

-The parking_perception package is a road structuring algorithm based on hobot_dnn package, which uses BPU for model inference to obtain algorithm inference results.
+The parking_perception package is a road structuring algorithm based on hobot_dnn package, which uses BPU for model inference to obtain algorithm results.
-This package supports subscribing to topics of type sensors/msg/image directly, and supports inferring from local images.
+This package supports subscribing to topics of type sensors/msg/image directly, and supports inferring from local images offline.
 The algorithm information will be published through topics and the results will be rendered and visualized on the web page.
 It also supports saving the rendered images in the result directory during program execution.

 The supported object detection categories are as follows: